Dreamcast online functionality: Hardware

 Sega produced two networking accessories for the Dreamcast worldwide, one for dial-up connections and one for broadband connections.
 A third accessory, also intended for broadband connections, was only available in Japan.
-All adapters are visually similar; however, the first accessory includes a telephone jack while the latter two accessories include an Ethernet jack instead.
-The adapters attach flush to an expansion port, named "Extension," on the side of the Dreamcast.
+All adapters are visually similar to each other; however, the first accessory includes a telephone jack while the latter two accessories include an RJ45 jack for Ethernet instead.
+The adapters attach flush to an expansion port on the side of the Dreamcast.
 Sega also produced a keyboard and a computer mouse for easier navigation of the Internet on the Dreamcast.

 Modem Adapter

-The Modem Adapter is a dial-up modem that was included with all Dreamcast consoles sold worldwide except for Brazil, where it was excluded due to the high price of the console there.
-As a result, Brazil was the only region where the adapter was sold separately; the adapter retailed there for R$49.99 as the Dreamcast Link.
-European, Australian, and early Japanese models came with a 33.6 kbit/s modem, while North American and most Japanese models included a 56 kbit/s modem.
+The Modem Adapter is a dial-up modem that was included with most Dreamcast consoles sold worldwide, excluding Brazil and regions of Asia outside Japan.
+In Brazil, where the adapter was excluded due to the high price of the console there, it was sold separately for R$49.99 as the Dreamcast Link.
+European, Australian, and early Japanese models came with a 33.6 kbit/s modem, while North American and later Japanese models included a 56 kbit/s modem.
 However, with no region lock present, it is possible for models bundled with the 33.6 kbit/s modem to use the 56 kbit/s one instead for faster Internet access.
 To produce the modem, Sega partnered with Rockwell International through its semiconductor division, which was spun off as Conexant on January 4, 1999.

 There are two models of the modem adapter, 670-14140A and 670-14140B.
 The "A" model can use power from the Dreamcast game console to allow it to operate without the need of power from the telephone line.
 The "B" model does not use power from the Dreamcast; thus, it is dependent on the power from the telephone line or a modem that runs power through the telephone line.